 - 40% of DVT patients will develop more blood clots within 1-2 years

-- Wearing compression stockings or socks reduces the risk of DVT or complications by 50 percent
+- Wearing compression stockings or socks reduces the risk of DVT and complications

 Generally, a DVT is caused by a combination of two out of three underlying conditions: